-Current tuition and fees charged are outlined by program on Dorsey School of Beauty Enrollment Agreement and Application for Admission, and on Dorsey Schools' website at www.dorsey.edu.
-Textbook costs are included in tuition for all programs.
+Current tuition and fees charged are outlined by program on Dorsey School of Beauty Enrollment Agreement and Application for Admission, and on Dorsey Schools' website at www.dorsey.edu/taylor-campus.
+For detailed information, refer to the TRAINING PERIOD, TUITION, AND SCHEDULE section of this catalog.
 For the student's information, individual textbook costs and the Consumer Information Supplement are also posted on Dorsey Schools' website.
 Each applicant is accepted with the understanding that he/she has registered for the entire program of study.